Provably Adaptive Average Reward Reinforcement Learning for Metric Spaces: Simulation Experiments

 \section{Simulation Experiments}

-We provide details of the simulation environments corresponding to the experiments we have conducted.
-We use the following environments.
+We perform simulations on the following environments. \begin{enumerate} \item \texttt{Continuous RiverSwim}: This environment models an agent who is swimming in a river~\citep{strehl2008analysis}.~Though the original MDP is discrete, we use a continuous version of it.~The state denotes the location of the agent in the river in a single dimension, and the action captures the movement of the agent.
+The state and action spaces are $[0,6]$ and $[0,1]$, respectively.
+The state of the system evolves as follows:

-\begin{enumerate} \item \texttt{Truncated LQ System}: The state of an LQ~\citep{abbasi2011regret} system evolves as follows: \nal{s_{t+1} = A s_t + B a_t + w_t,} where $A, B$ are matrices of appropriate dimensions, and $w_t$ is i.i.d.
+where $\{w_t\}$ is a $0$-mean i.i.d.
+Gaussian random sequence.~The reward function is given by \nal{ r(s,a) = 0.005(((s-6)/6)^4 + ((a-1)/2)^4) + 0.5((s/6)^4 + ((a+1)/2)^4). } \item \texttt{Truncated LQ System}: The state of an LQ~\citep{abbasi2011regret} system evolves as follows: \nal{s_{t+1} = A s_t + B a_t + w_t,} where $A, B$ are matrices of appropriate dimensions, and $w_t$ is i.i.d.
 Gaussian noise.
 The reward at time $t$ is $- s_t^\top P s_t - a_t^\top Q a_t$.~We clip the state vector since our framework allows only compact state-action spaces.
 More specifically, we ensure that the state value for each coordinate lies within the interval $[c_{\ell},c_u]$, and restrict the action space to be $[-1,1]^{d_\cA}$.
 Hence, the $i$-th coordinate of the state process evolves as \nal{s_{t+1}(i) = \max{\{\min{\{(A s_t + B a_t + w_t)(i), c_u\}}, c_\ell\}}.} We have used the following two sets of system parameters: \begin{enumerate} \item \texttt{Truncated LQ-$1$}:

 $P = 0.4~I_{2}$\footnote{$I_n$ denotes identity matrix of size $n \times n$.}, $Q = 0.6~I_{2}$ and mean and standard deviation of $w_t$ are $0$ and $0.05$, respectively.~We consider $c_u = -c_\ell = 4$. \item \texttt{Truncated LQ-$2$}: